ahubers/CSC341/syllabus.md

 Online submitted documents are preferably typeset in LaTeX.
 I will also accept suitably legible handwritten work and Microsoft Word.
 For the former, please make sure to get the work in to me at the lecture date closest to (and before) the assignment's due date.
 For the latter, I expect you to format all mathematical typing professionally and legibly using either (i) the Microsoft Word equation editor or (ii) pasting LaTeX images in.

-See the course website for resources on how to learn and use LaTeX.
+See the [Resources](/CSC341/resources) page for how to learn and use LaTeX.

 # Diversity and Inclusion